 You can then take the funicular up to the Church or walk the steps.

-Some top things to do in the Montmatre area are:
+Some top things to do in the Montmartre area are:

 - Visit a funky little store called Pylons.
 I love all the quirky little things it has in it and you don’t find the shops often out of France.

-- Grab a bagutte and sit on the stps to enjoy it
+- Grab a baguette or a chocolate croissant and sit on the steps to enjoy it

 - Ride the gorgeous carousel…even the adults love this one